 Who: Business Analysts

-What: Add business specific knowledge to block, create worksheets and blocks with specific business metrics.
+What: Add business specific knowledge to Datasets and tables, create worksheets and Datasets with specific business metrics.

 Now that you’ve set it up so that people can more easily find their way through the database, it’s time to bring in the business analysts to add in the subject area specific knowledge.
 Business analysts bring their subject matter expertise to bear when adding in column descriptions indicating exactly what the data is, setting up calculations for metrics and KPIs, and lending additional information about how different data fits together for their use case.

-In Sigma, business analysts use worksheets to build out use case analysis, which can then be turned into a Worksheet Block so others can continue to build on their work.
+In Sigma, business analysts use worksheets to build out use case analysis, which can then be turned into a Worksheet based Dataset so others can continue to build on their work.

-Now that the basic models are set up, invite Business Analysts to add additional context to the Data Blocks and start building Data Blocks for specific use cases.
+Now that the basic models are set up, invite Business Analysts to add additional context to the Datasets and tables, and start building Datasets for specific use cases.

-Worksheet Blocks are different from table blocks because you have the ability to build calculations and analysis into the Data Block.
-This is similar to SQL Blocks, except rather than writing the SQL you can build the calculations in Sigma.
+Worksheet based Datasets are different from tables because you have the ability to build calculations and analysis into the Dataset.
+This is similar to SQL based Datasets, except rather than writing the SQL you can build the calculations in Sigma.

-Worksheet blocks are a good way to share key metrics and KPIs, as well as set up a single source of truth for common analytical questions.
+Worksheet based Datasets are a good way to share key metrics and KPIs, as well as set up a single source of truth for common analytical questions.

 Review, Tag, Materialize

-Once the business analysts have created the worksheet blocks, the data team can review as needed.
-Worksheet Blocks can be tagged as Endorsed, so all users know where to start.
-Large Worksheet Blocks with complex joins can be put on a materialization schedule to help speed up query time.
+Once the business analysts have created the worksheet based Datasets, the data team can review as needed.
+Worksheet based Datasets can be tagged as Endorsed, so all users know where to start.
+Large Worksheet based Datasets with complex joins can be put on a materialization schedule to help speed up query time.

 Who: All Sigma Users